Clean the Mirror - Setting Goals

-During a conference I attended, Jim Huling, author of global best seller “The 4 Disciplines of Execution” shared insights into setting goals within your organization and the secrets to unlocking the often daunting task of actually achieving them.
+During a conference I attended, Jim Huling, author of the global bestseller “The 4 Disciplines of Execution” shared insights into setting goals within your organization and the secrets to unlocking the often daunting task of actually achieving them.
 During his talk, he called reference to the countless Fortune 500 companies that utilize his teachings to improve their company and overall client/customer experience every day.

 Guest satisfaction surveys continued to yield exemplary marks week after week!